mebobby2/big_spark/README.md

 1. From the directory where the files are stored, start the spark shell ```spark-shell --master yarn-client```.
 2. Once inside the shell, load the file using e.g. ```:load StatsWithMissing.scala```

+# Notes
+## Collaborative Filtering
+For each user, recommender systems recommend items based on how similar users liked the item.
+Let's say Alice and Bob have similar interests in video games.
+Alice recently played and enjoyed the game Legend of Zelda: Breathe of the Wild.
+Bob has not played this game, but because the system has learned that Alice and Bob have similar tastes, it recommends this game to Bob.
+In addition to user similarity, recommender systems can also perform collaborative filtering using item similarity ("Users who liked this item also liked X").

+Apart from Collaborative Filtering, another popular technique used in recommendation systems is Content-based Recommendations.

+Content-based Recommendations: If companies have detailed metadata about each of your items, they can recommend items with similar metadata tags.
+For example, let's say I watch the show Bojack Horseman on Netflix.
+This show may have metadata tags of "Animated", "Comedy", and "Adult", so Netflix recommends other shows with these metadata tags, such as Family Guy.

 # Tool Commands
 ## Hadoop
 * */usr/local/hadoop/sbin/start-dfs.sh* - start HDFS